charleshenryhugo/Dont-starve-never-really-die/README.md

 git commit "your message"
 ```

-recover the most recent archive if you got killed ( == Discard all changes since the last commit ):
+recover the most recent archive if you are killed ( == Discard all changes since the last commit ):

 ```
 git checkout ./
 ```

 There're much more you can do if you are familiar with `git`.

+## Author

+ZHU YUE